superxavierr/superxavierr/README.md

 - 💞️ I’m looking to collaborate on web programming and data analytics projects.
 - 📫 How to reach me, contact me by my e-mail: xavier.cazares02@gmail.com ; or by my LinkedIn profile: www.linkedin.com/in/brian-xavier-cazares-godinez-756491247
 - 😄 Pronouns: he/him; or in spanish: él
-- ⚡ Fun fact: i am actually a Computer Engineer, i have almost intermediate basic experience, but every day i learn something new, as they say in my city "Rome was not built in a day".
+- ⚡ Fun fact: i am actually a Computer Engineer, i have almost intermediate basic experience, but every day i learn something new, as we say in my city "Rome was not built in a day".

 <!---
 superxavierr/superxavierr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.